fplab/ui-for-pl/src/educational-technology.rst

 Large class sizes and the growing number of people learning computer programming through online courses makes the development of tutoring systems valuable.
 Tutoring systems provide visualizations and walkthroughs of the execution of code.
-Additionally, they may guide students through developing a program.
+Additionally, they may guide students through developing a program and improving problem solving skills.
 Students may remain more engaged with the system and learn more if there is interaction that demonstrates whether or not the student is understanding and following along.

 .. container:: bib-item